elibooklover/ENGL304-Spring2021/syllabus.md

 ---

 <p class="message">
   This is the syllabus for ENGL304: Topics in Digital Research in Spring 2021.
-Please read the whole syllabus carefully.
+Please read the entire syllabus carefully.
 </p>

 ## Instructor Information